NKAmapper/building2osm/README.md

 * _municipality_ - Name of the municipality to generate.
 Output for several municipalities is generated if county name or "Norway" is given.
 * <code>-split</code> - Also split output file into smaller subdivisions ("bydel", electoral or post districts).
 * <code>-original</code> - Produce file without any modifications.
-* <code>-verify</code> - Include extra tags for verification of topology modificatons.
+* <code>-verify</code> - Include extra tags for verification of topology modifications.
 * <code>-debug</code> - Include extra tags for debugging.

 ### building_merge